 While these early results are encouraging, the overall number of published cases is small and treatment approaches notably variable.
 Known reported risks include DAA treatment failure with emergence of complex RASs and possible severe or rapidly progressive liver disease (fibrosing cholestatic hepatitis) (Cypel, 2019); (Kapila, 2019); (Molnar, 2019).
 Additionally, ethical and scientific issues remain, including avoidance of selection bias, optimal timing of DAA therapy, and long-term graft and patient outcomes.
-Due to the limited and heterogeneous experience and lack of longer-term safety data, strong consideration should be given to performing these transplantations under IRB-approved protocols as recommended by the American Society of Transplantation consensus panel (Levitsky, 2017).
+Due to the limited and heterogeneous experience and lack of longer-term safety data, strong consideration should be given to performing these transplantations with a rigorous informed consent process as recommended by the American Society of Transplantation consensus panel (Levitsky, 2017).